The Wurzels: The Wurzels

 The Wurzels covered British Sea Power's "Remember Me", while British Sea Power covered The Wurzels' "I Am A Cider Drinker".
 The band also supported BSP at their gig at the London Forum in November.
 In 2004, The Wurzels appeared on Never Mind The Buzzcocks in that year's Christmas special, performing Christmas songs to Bill Bailey's team.
 (Bailey is a Wurzels fan, and stood and saluted upon hearing "Combine Harvester", later claiming that he had the tune on his doorbell at home).
 In 2005, the band released a limited edition split single with British Sea Power.

 In 2007, The Wurzels and Tony Blackburn re-released "I Am A Cider Drinker", with the royalties from the song going to the BUI Prostate Cancer Care Appeal in Bristol.

 The Wurzels continue to gig around the UK, including playing at the Shalbourne Festival for nearly 11 years, although they pulled out of the 2007 Glastonbury Festival, having been scheduled to play the bandstand stage where they could not use their own sound engineers, although they had played the same stage at the 2000 Glastonbury Festival.
 They were also one of the headliners at the 2007 Bristol Community Festival, and made a return to Glastonbury in 2008 (on a higher profile stage).

 The Wurzels are also popular with supporters of Bristol City F.C.
 Their song "One for the Bristol City" is the official club anthem.
 First released in 1976, a newly recorded version of this song reached number 66 in the UK chart in September 2007.
-It is played at the final whistle at Ashton Gate if the home club win, and it is sung by fans along with another Wurzel song "I Am A Cider Drinker".
-The song has also been adopted by Bath City who, like Bristol City, play the track after home victories.
-In the 2010-11 season and thereafter, the songs after a victory for the home side were changed for "Drink Up Thy Cider".
-The style of the band (Scrumpy and Western) also gives its name to the Bristol City's mascot, Scrumpy the Robin.
+It was previously played at the final whistle at Ashton Gate if the home club won, and it is sung by fans along with other Wurzels songs "I Am A Cider Drinker" and “Drink Up Thy Zider”; the latter of which replaced “One For The Bristol City” as the song played following a win in 2010.
+The song has also been adopted by Bath City who, like Bristol City, played the track after home victories.
+The style of the band (Scrumpy and Western) also shared its name with Bristol City's previous mascot, Scrumpy the Robin, and the band regularly perform following final home games of the season.

+In addition, the band have become popular among fans of Bristol Bears since their move to Ashton Gate - also regularly playing at the end of a season, and another of their tracks (“The Blackbird”) is sung in the dressing room following every game, should the Bears be victorious.